 Completeness is the extent of the injury and there are two types.
 If all sensory and movement control is lost beneath where the spinal cord injury happened, this is considered a complete injury.
 If partial motor control or feeling is being experienced below the injured area, the injury is now considered incomplete.
 Every incomplete injury will differ based on extent of damage.
 Tetraplegia or quadriplegia means everything from the neck down and pelvic organs are all impacted by your spinal cord injury.
 Paraplegia is paralysis that affects most or some of the trunk, legs and pelvic organs (Mayo Clinic, 2017).
 After these injuries these people are left to adapt to a new life with new obstacles.
 But with a little assistance and good rehab these people, who are disabled from a spinal cord injury, are able to live a normal life like the rest of us.

 Crumpler, Jacob, "Disability Research Report: Spinal Cord Injuries" (2018).
-Kinesiology Class Papers.
+Kinesiology Class Publications.
 2.